Hub Models → Collective Impact

 Collective Impact Background

-State health departments centered their BSI work around collective impact.
-Collective impact is an engagement approach which consists of a multisectoral collaboration of organizations and community members that advance equity through shared learnings and integrated actions to achieve population and systems-level change.
-Collective impact is built on five conditions with equity incorporated throughout.
-The five conditions are:
+State health departments centered their BSI work around the collective impact framework.
+Collective impact is an engagement approach which consists of a multisectoral collaboration of organizations and community members that work towards population and systems-level change through shared learnings and integrated actions.
+Collective impact is built on five conditions:

 The Bright Spot Concept

-The BSI applies the principles of collective impact and the NACDD/CDC State Engagement Model (StEM) with the goal of dramatically increasing enrollment in the National DPP lifestyle change program and Medicare Diabetes Prevention Program (MDPP).
-The StEM approach centers around the State Engagement Meeting, where diverse organizations convene to develop a plan to advance the prevention of type 2 diabetes.
-The BSI further leverages these two models to promote health equity for populations identified as having increased risk of developing type 2 diabetes (priority populations).
+The BSI applies the principles of collective impact and the NACDD/CDC State Engagement Model (StEM), an approach centered around the State Engagement Meeting where diverse organizations develop a plan to advance the prevention of type 2 diabetes and increase enrollment in the National DPP lifestyle change program and Medicare Diabetes Prevention Program (MDPP).
+The BSI also uses these two models to focus on populations at greatest risk for type 2 diabetes and its complications.

 Through the BSI, five states were provided funding and technical assistance by NACDD and CDC to implement their projects (see the BSI State Profiles below).
 States and partner organizations were convened in peer-to-peer learning labs to share key information on topics while attendees engaged in discussions exploring practical solutions and best practices.
 The information gleaned from the peer-to-peer learning labs was used to develop a compendium of project insights, learnings, and tools for future cohorts.